USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 -   `item_create`
 -   `items_create`

 First, we will create a folder named "usgs-r-pkgs-test".
-Make this folder "top-level" under your user account by using the default for the `parent_id` argument.
+Make this folder "top-level" under your user account by using the default for the `parent_id` argument, `user_id()`.
 Then, use `item_get` to see if the folder was actually created.
 It should return an error if the item does not exist.

 ``` r
 new_folder <- folder_create(name = "usgs-r-pkgs-test")